Recruiting | 8Min Read

 In order to find out the percentage of promoters and detractors, companies can survey candidates to rate on a scale from 0 to 10 how likely they are to recommend your company as a place to work to a friend or colleague.

-Why is This Recruiting Metric Essential?
+Why is this Recruitment Metric Essential?

 This metric will provide real-time data on how positive candidates feel about their recruitment process.
 Also, it is an important indicator of employer branding efforts.